 - Where $PercStress[event j]i = 1$ if i did not experience event j - c.
-Validation of primary measure using variety of measures of coping abilities: - Coping behaviour: problem-oriented, emotion-oriented, avoidance - Perceived stressfulness of task in treatment group - Heart rate response to stress task in treatment group: HR response = Mean HR during stress task (10 mins) Mean HR during baseline (5 min period at beginning of the experimental session, the period starts when the first instructions are being read out) - Cortisol response to stress task in the treatment group: Cortisol response = Cortisol level sample 2 Cortisol level sample 1 - Cortisol recovery after stress task in the treatment group: Cortisol recovery = Cortisol level sample 3 Cortisol level sample 2 c) Control Variables i) Hypothesis 1:
+Validation of primary measure using variety of measures of coping abilities.
+We do not group our sample into those who cope "well" and those who do not, but rather use the following variables as continuous measures of coping abilities: - Coping behaviour: problem-oriented, emotion-oriented, avoidance - Perceived stressfulness of task in treatment group - Heart rate response to stress task in treatment group: HR response = Mean HR during stress task (10 mins) - Mean HR during baseline (5 min period at beginning of the experimental session, the period starts when the first instructions are being read out) - Cortisol response to stress task in the treatment group: Cortisol response (in nmol/L) = Cortisol level sample 2 - Cortisol level sample 1 - Cortisol recovery after stress task in the treatment group: Cortisol recovery (in nmol/L) = Cortisol level sample 3 - Cortisol level sample 2 c) Control Variables i) Hypothesis 1:

-In the analysis of the dietary effects of the acute stress treatment (hypothesis 1), we will check whether the following variables are balanced across the experimental conditions and include them as control variables in the case they differ significantly between treatment and control group:
+In the analysis of the dietary effects of the acute stress treatment (hypothesis 1), we will check whether the following variables are balanced across the experimental conditions and include them as control variables in case they differ significantly between treatment and control group:

 - Session time dummies

 - Age of mother

 - Number of children

 - Marital Status

 - Single Parenthood

 - Education

 - Household Income & Benefit Payments

 - Employment status

 - Dietary requirements (e.g. vegetarian / vegan, allergies, intolerances)

 - Display order of snacks / supermarket products

+- Previous participation at an experimental study at the University of Essex (could entail familiarity with shopping task tool)